common-workflow-language/cwlprov/prov.md

 as different manifestations as files may have different secondary files and different `basename` patterns.

+Note that secondary files are not normally seen directly `used` or `wasGeneratedBy` by activities dealing with their primary files, however this can often be reasonably assumed.

 ### Referencing secondary files from job files

-The CWLProv relations `specializationOf`, `wasDerivedFrom` wih `wf4ever:File` entities as above can be combined with the `bundledAs` reference in the Research Object `metadata/manifest.json` and the BagIt manifest checksums to recreate a CWL `class:File` representation.
+The CWLProv relations `specializationOf`, `wasDerivedFrom` with `wf4ever:File` entities as above can be combined with the `bundledAs` reference in the Research Object `metadata/manifest.json` and the BagIt manifest checksums to recreate a CWL `class:File` representation.